tcode2k16/blog/content/posts/2018/dctf-final-writeup.md

 }
 ```

 To spot this vulnerability, you need to first know how variables are stored in the ethereum virtual machine.
 In the ethereum VM, there are two types of variables: `storage` and `memory` variables, where `storage` variables are persistent and `memory` variables are not.
 The two equates to `global` and `local` variables in other programming languages.
-If not explicitly declared, the variable type when be determined by the the content of that variable.
+If not explicitly declared, the variable type when be determined by the content of that variable.
 For example, `uint` will default to `memory` and a struct such as `Subscriber` will default to `storage`.

 As you can see above, the Subscriber variable `s` is declared without an explicit type, and in this case, it defaulted to global scope as a `storage` variable.
 Furthermore, because there's no `Subscriber` initialized for this pointer, the variable `s` will just point to the top two items/slots in the global scope: